-The Lebanon Accord publication will explore links between internal political dynamics, regional instability and international power politics.
+The Lebanon Accord publication explored links between internal political dynamics, regional instability and international power politics.
 It will also examine how national peace efforts and initiatives – state-led and civil – might dovetail more effectively with regional and international partners to promote national reconciliation and reconstruction, in the process developing conclusions for peacebuilding policy and practice.

-Read Policy brief: Lebanon
+Read the policy brief: Lebanon